microsoft/LightGBM/README.md

 LightGBM has been developed and used by many active community members.
 Your help is very valuable to make it better for everyone.

 - Check out [call for contributions](https://github.com/Microsoft/LightGBM/issues?q=is%3Aissue+is%3Aopen+label%3Acall-for-contribution) to see what can be improved, or open an issue if you want something.
+- Contribute to the [tests](https://github.com/Microsoft/LightGBM/tree/master/tests) to make it more reliable.
 - Contribute to the [documents](https://github.com/Microsoft/LightGBM/tree/master/docs) to make it clearly for everyone.
 - Contribute to the [examples](https://github.com/Microsoft/LightGBM/tree/master/examples) to share your experience with other users.
 - Check out [Development Guide](./docs/development.md).